frogs114/sofbot/README.md

 Thanks for Downloading!
-For setup, either Discord or Slack, you need to create a file in this directory called "url.txt".
+For Discord integrations create a file in this directory called "discordurl.txt" with your webhook URL.
-Once created, paste your discord webhook URL or slack token into that file.
+For Slack integrations, create a file called "slacktoken.txt" with your slack token.
 Thats it!